cryptoshepherd/Crypto-Whales-Telegram-Bot/README.md

 This Crypto Whales Alert Bot is design to send message to a Telegram Bot (yours) every time an Ethereum or Bitcoin whale will perform a IN or OUT Tx.
-The Idea is to track down the bigger Ethereum and Bitcoins whales to help you out to spot a new ERC20 token in case of an Ethereum whale or to help you out to spot the potentially best moment to buy or sell your BTC
+The Idea is to track down the bigger Ethereum and Bitcoins whales to help you to spot the next ERC20 token gem or to find the best moment to sell or buy BTC, do not try to guess, especially if your TA skills are weak.
+DCA can be use in conjunction or in replace.

 ## How to configure